 The Issuer intends to develop new mortgage finance products and pursue new business opportunities within the ship mortgage finance business and to the extent it is deemed commercially viable.
-At the date of this Base Prospectus, the Issuer has no plans to introduce significant new mortgage credit products or pursue new business opportunities.

 The Issuer's principal market is Denmark.
 Other principal markets are the rest of Europe, North America and Asia.